Oliver Jackson

 E T +44 (0)20 7632 8500 Clerk Harry Gilson Clerk Iva Mirjam Stipanovic Clerk Isabella Quill E

-Oliver maintains a broad practice across public and human rights, employment, competition and commercial law.
+Oliver’s practice spans public and human rights, employment, European Union and competition, and commercial law.
 He has appeared in courts from Port Talbot and Great Yarmouth to the Supreme Court and the European Court of Human Rights.

 Oliver has extensive experience of working both as sole counsel and as a member of large teams.
 His clients range from individuals, start-ups and NGOs to multinational businesses, government departments and foreign states.
 His recent cases include:

-• A successful appeal to the Supreme Court concerning the provision of local authority mental health after-care services (R (Worcestershire County Council v Secretary of State for Health and Social Care).
+• A successful appeal to the Supreme Court concerning the provision of local authority mental health after-care services (R (Worcestershire County Council) v Secretary of State for Health and Social Care).

 • A £19 billion judicial review claim against HM Treasury by 72 trade unions (R (Fire Brigades Union, British Medical Association and ors) v HM Treasury).